Geography of Taiwan: Natural resources

 Natural resources on the islands include small deposits of gold, copper, coal, natural gas, limestone, marble, and asbestos.
 The island is 55% forest and woodland (mostly on the mountains) and 24% arable land (mostly on the plains), with 15% going to other purposes.
 5% is permanent pasture and 1% is permanent crops.

-Because of the intensive exploitation throughout Taiwan's pre-modern and modern history, the island's mineral resources (e.g. coal, gold, marble), as well as wild animal reserves (e.g. deer), have been virtually exhausted.
+Because of the intensive exploitation throughout Taiwan's history, the island's mineral resources (e.g. coal, gold, marble), as well as wild animal reserves (e.g. deer), have been virtually exhausted.
 Moreover, much of Taiwan's forestry resources, especially firs were harvested during Japanese rule for the construction of shrines and have only recovered slightly since then.
 To this day, forests do not contribute to significant timber production mainly because of concerns about production costs and environmental regulations.

 Agriculture

 The few natural resources with significant economic value remaining in Taiwan are agriculture-associated.
 Sugarcane and rice have been cultivated in western Taiwan since the 17th century.
 Camphor extraction and sugar refining played an important role in Taiwan's exports from the late 19th century through the first half of the 20th century.
 The importance of these industries declined mainly due to the reduction of international demand rather than the exhaustion of related natural resources.

 Domestic agriculture (rice being the dominant kind of crop) and fisheries retain some importance.
 Still, they have been greatly challenged by foreign imports since Taiwan's accession to the World Trade Organization in 2002.
 Consequently, upon the decline of subsistence, Taiwan's agriculture now relies heavily on the marketing and export of specialty crops, such as bananas, guavas, lychees, bell fruits, and high-mountain tea.